 As I said, my success rate is 85-90%.
 When you are finished treatment you never have to come back for follow up treatments for your original complaint.

-I can tell you over the phone whether I think I can help you or not.
+I can tell you in the first session whether I think I can help you or not.

 Bear in mind that I have a waiting list and may not be able to see you straight away.